IHE/RAD.IRA/input/pagecontent/rad-x4.md

 ##### 2:3.X4.4.1.1 Trigger Events

-The Sender completes the report corresponding to this report context.
+The Sender determines no further synchronization required for this report context.
+The report instance being worked on may or may not be complete.

 ##### 2:3.X4.4.1.2 Message Semantics